kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 reliably.
 Fundamentally, drafters who use them try to have their cake and eat it to.
-In The MIT License, that means  introducing specific examples of "dealing in the Software"---"use, copy, modify" and so on---without giving implying that licensee action has to be something like the examples given to count as "dealing in".
+In The MIT License, that means  introducing specific examples of "dealing in the Software"---"use, copy, modify" and so on---without implying that licensee action has to be something like the examples given to count as "dealing in".
 The trouble is that, if you end up needing a court to review and interpret the terms of a license, the court will see its job as finding out what those fighting meant by the language.
 If the court needs to decide what "deal in" means, it cannot "unsee" the examples, even if you tell